juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / Registered: The user has registered secret information with this _Realm_ and can still attempt to restore that registration.
 / NoGuesses: The user has registered secret information with this _Realm_, but can no longer attempt to restore that registration.

-A user transitions into the _NoGuesses_ state when the number of _attemptedGuesses_ on their registration equals or exceeds their _allowedGuesses_.
+A user transitions into the _NoGuesses_ state when the number of _attemptedGuesses_ on their registration equals or exceeds their _allowedGuesses_, self-destructing the registered data.

-In the _Registered_ state, the following additional information is stored
+In the _Registered_ state, the following additional information is stored corresponding to the registration:
-#footnote[Standalone, none of the values stored in the _Registered_ state expose sensitive user secrets and can be stored by the _Realm_ as they see fit for their trust model.
-This constraint depends on realms existing across trust boundaries to prevent the recovery of secret shared values.]
-corresponding to the registration:

 / version: a unique 16-byte value that identifies this registration across all _Realms_ / allowedGuesses: the maximum number of guesses allowed before the registration is permanently deleted by the _Realm_